tvad911/laravel-schedule-overview/README.md

 ### Suggestion

-Run this command during deployment process in order to automate the cleaning process before you app became active!
+Use this command before you deploy you applications, in order to check the jobs frequency and timing.
+Enjoy.